Whether to count net or total carbs is a controversial topic within the low-carb community.

 Calculating Net Carbs in Whole Foods

-Whole foods contain naturally occurring fiber and no sugar alcohols.
+Whole foods contain naturally occurring fiber.
 Therefore, you can simply subtract the fiber from the total carbs to get the net carbs.

 The USDA Food Composition Databases provides complete nutrition information on thousands of foods, including carbs and fiber.

 For example, a medium avocado contains 17.1 grams of total carbs, 13.5 grams of which is fiber (25).

 So 17.1 grams of total carbs – 13.5 grams of fiber = 3.6 grams of net carbs.

 Summary: Whole foods contain fiber, which can be subtracted when calculating net carbs.
 Formula: total carbs – fiber = net carbs.